awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

  You can copy an existing DB parameter group with the AWS CLI [copy\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command\.
 You can copy an existing DB cluster parameter group with the AWS CLI [copy\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-parameter-group.html) command\.
 Copying a parameter group can be convenient when you want to include most of an existing parameter group's custom parameters and values in a new parameter group\.

 Here are some important points about working with parameters in a parameter group:
 + When you change a dynamic parameter and save the parameter group, the change is applied immediately regardless of the **Apply Immediately** setting\.
 When you change a static parameter and save the DB parameter group, the parameter change takes effect after you manually reboot the DB instance\.
-You can reboot a DB instance using the RDS console or by explicitly calling the `RebootDbInstance` API action \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
+You can reboot a DB instance using the RDS console or by explicitly calling the `RebootDbInstance` API operation \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call, such as calling `ModifyDBInstance` to change DB instance class or scale storage\.

   If a DB instance isn't using the latest changes to its associated DB parameter group, the AWS Management Console shows the DB parameter group with a status of **pending\-reboot**\.
 The **pending\-reboot** parameter groups status doesn't result in an automatic reboot during the next maintenance window\.
 To apply the latest parameter changes to that DB instance, manually reboot the DB instance\.
 + When you change the DB parameter group associated with a DB instance, you must manually reboot the instance before the new DB parameter group is used by the DB instance\.